FirefoxMetzger/async-tamer/README.md

 ```

 The ability to nest `AsyncScopes` is especially useful when you combine it with
-their kwargs: `exit_mode` and `error_mode`.
+its kwargs: `exit_mode` and `error_mode`.
 As the names suggest, the
 `exit_mode` controls what happens when the scope exits and the `error_mode`
-controls what happens when one of the scope's function produces an error.
+controls what happens when an assigned function produces an exception.

 By default these are set to `exit_mode="wait"` and `error_mode="cancel"`.
 The
 former will `"wait"` for unfinished functions at the end of the scope.
 The
-latter will `"cancel"` all functions if one of them fails.
-This behavior matches
+latter will `"cancel"` other unfinished functions if one of them fails.
+This
-a `asyncio.TaskGroup` or `trio.Nursery`.
-It is useful when you call functions in
+behavior matches a `asyncio.TaskGroup` or `trio.Nursery`.
+It is useful when you
-batches, e.g., when making several web API calls or reading a batch of images
+call functions in batches, e.g., when making several web API calls or reading a
-from disk.
+batch of images from disk.

 Alternatively, you can use `exit_mode="cancel"` which will `"cancel"` unfinished
 functions at the end of the scope.
 This is useful when managing functions that
-don't terminate, e.g., because they use `while True` somewhere.
+never terminate, e.g., because they use `while True` somewhere.

 ```python